Enselic/sequencediagram.io/README.md

 Contributions of any kind are very welcomed however!

 - Support more browsers i.e. make the test suite work on more browsers
-- Support adding a title to the diagram
+- Support adding a title to the diagram (work in progress: https://github.com/Enselic/sequencediagram.io/tree/add-title)
 - Support touch-based editing of diagrams in a good way (must not interfer with primary audience using mouse input however)
 - Support adding arbitrary comments to the diagram
 - Support SVG export to allow embedding in in e.g. PDFs.
 For now, users can take PNG screenshots of the app